 - Caulk will help fill gaps between walls and trim.
 For any wood-related issues, you can use wood filler & wait for it to dry.
 Don’t forget to sand smooth!

 - Priming is generally recommended, especially on porous surfaces.
 If in doubt, you are better off priming.
 A primer has the ability to hide stains, hide really strong colours and play an important role in letting a new paint job last longer.
 You will need a primer if there is any exposed wood involved and most primers are good for glossy surfaces as well.

 - Now this one may seem like a no brainer, but make sure you stir your paint before you start!
 Pour the paint into a roller tray and a bucket to use a brush from.
 Not only will it make your life easier, the paint will stay clean in the original can.

 - Some industry professionals recommend using painters tape but most don’t.
-DIYs may be more comfortable using tape.
-The way to use it is to apply it in short strips that overlap and press down firmly to ensure you have a smooth line.
+When we train the painters we hire, we don’t use it.
+However, DIYs may be more comfortable using tape.
+The way to use it is to apply it in long strips that overlap and press down firmly to ensure you have a smooth line.

 What you’ll need: Painting Tools